Pathos315/jobscraper-1/README.md

 # Job Scraping Program
 ## What It Does
-The following program is a bulk cover letter writer.
+The following program is a bulk cover letter writer, it does the following:
-It first scrapes a job board website for listings, as configured in config_dummy.json Next, it determines most likely web links to explore via company_result.py.
+1. It first scrapes a job board website for listings, via the `jobspy` module.
-After that, it searches that data for names of likely hiring managers in namefetcher.py.
-Based on the names found, namefetcher.py will generate a greeting "Dear First Last";
-If none are found, it will provide "To Whom It May Concern" Then finally, it will write a cover letter based on all the data it has scraped so far, using the reportlab module.
+2. It runs a google search for the relevant company recruiter, using a formatted string as configured in `config.json`, and fetches the first results.
+3. It will then generate a cover letter, addressed to that recruiter, using the `reportlab` module.

-## Known Issues
+## Known Issues as of 18 February 2024
-- ~~The namefetcher module will occasionally return false positives for names: e.g. if it sees "Disney" it will try to turn it into "Dis Ney".
-Existing filters don't appear sufficient.~~ This has been fixed as of August 4, 2022!
-- striptags.py may be useless and/or accomplishable through built_in means, not entirely clear how
-- Namefetcher.py might benefit from a refactoring.
-- The program only works with BuiltIn listings.
+- Matches may not be entirely correct.
+No checks are performed to verify identity of recruiters.
+- There are insufficient pytests in place.
+- Logging tends to duplicate.